zacharysgoldberg/Receipt-Manager/README.md

 ## Design

 Backend REST API with Flask using multiple extensions/libraries including migrate, SQLAlchemy (ORM), and flask-login.
-Managed by PostgreSQL and deployed as Docker image.
+Managed by PostgreSQL and deployed as a Docker image.

 ### Future Improvements

-To include frontend templates to interact with enpoints and forget password/username feature.
+To include frontend templates to interact with enpoints and forget password feature.